Authentic Lessons for 21st Century Learning

 10 Minute(s)

-For their capstone activity, students will complete an exit ticket by answering the following question:
+For their capstone activity, have students complete an exit ticket by answering the following question:

 How have civilizations changed over time?